AdiThakker/AdiThakker.github.io/_posts/2020-06-21-Blazor-SignalR-2.md

 }
 ~~~

-In the above code snippet, you can see that ***_hubConnection.On*** method is used to register ReceiveTime and StopTime handlers which the Server ends up calling to invoke client communication.
+In the above code snippet, you can see that ***_hubConnection.On*** method is used to register ReceiveTime and StopTime handlers which the Server ends up calling to invoke client communication, where as the Start & Stop methods just call the hubs methods via _hubConnection.SendAsync.

 Also some of razor directives used are:

 - ***@using*** for importing namespaces
 - ***@inject*** for dependency injection
 - ***@bind*** for binding HTML elements/ properties to class properties
 - ***@onclick*** for handler delegates

-Building the project with these changes and starting the Timer started displaying the time on connected clients as shown below:
+Building the project with these changes and starting the Timer, started displaying the time on connected clients as shown below:

 ![Setup]({{site.url}}/images/Blazor-Signalr-14.png)

-You can look at [this](https://github.com/AdiThakker/Blazor-Web) github repo for more details.

 OK, So you can see it was relatively simple to get started with Blazor and SignalR.
 In the next post we will see how we can integrate this with Azure Active Directory.

+Meanwhile, you can look at [this](https://github.com/AdiThakker/Blazor-Web) github repo for details if you want to explore more.